Memory and Later Life Services

 • How can I get referred?

-Your GP, Social worker or other health professional is able to refer to the Memory and Later life Service.
+Your GP, Social worker or other health professional can refer you to the Memory and Later life Service.
 We will arrange to meet with you and assess your needs and establish what appropriate support is available.

 • What happens after my first appointment?